 - A. Beginning July 1, 2018, the State and Bargaining Units 1, 3, 4, 11, 14, 15, 17, 20, and 21 will prefund retiree health care, with the goal of reaching a fifty percent (50%) cost sharing of actuarially determined total normal costs for both employer and employees by July 1, 2020.
 The amount of employee and matching employer contributions required to prefund retiree health care shall increase by the following percentages of pensionable compensation: - 1.
 July 1, 2018: by 1.2 percent. - 2.
 July 1, 2019: by 1.1 percent, for a total of 2.3 percent. - 3.
-July 1, 2020: by 1.2 percent, for a total of 3.5 percent.

-B. Employees Subject to Other Post Employment Benefit (OPEB) Prefunding
+July 1, 2020: by 1.2 percent, for a total of 3.5 percent. - B. Employees Subject to Other Post Employment Benefit (OPEB) Prefunding

 All bargaining unit members who are eligible for health benefits must contribute, including permanent intermittent employees.
-Bargaining unit members whose appointment tenure and/or time base make them ineligible for health benefits, such as: seasonal, temporary, and employees whose time base is less than half-time, do not contribute.
-The employee prefunding contribution for a permanent intermittent employee shall be based on a ratio comparing their annual scheduled hours of work in comparison to those of a corresponding permanent employee for that position.
+Bargaining unit members whose appointment tenure and/or time base make them ineligible for health benefits, such as: seasonal, temporary, and employees whose time base is less than half time, do not contribute.
 Bargaining unit members not subject to OPEB prefunding shall begin contributing upon attaining eligibility for health benefits.
 New hires and employees transferring into Bargaining Units 1, 3, 4, 11, 14, 15, 17, 20, and 21 shall begin contributing immediately, unless they are not subject, as set forth above.